evangoer/yui3-scaffolding/README.rst

 code, writing tests, and refreshing the associated test runner HTML file.
 As your module matures, you can always migrate it over to YUI Builder.
 Or not.

-Template Modules
+Scaffold Modules
 ----------------

+This project provides three flavors of scaffold modules for use in YUI projects.
-There are three template modules.
-They are configured to run off the local filesystem, without assuming a web server or combo loader.
+Each module is configured to run off the local filesystem, without assuming a web server or combo loader.
+In order of complexity:

 example-basic
     A dead-simple example object with a single ``hello()`` method and a single